cshum/imagor/README.md

   - `amount` -100 to 100, the amount in % to increase or decrease the image brightness
 - `contrast(amount)` increases or decreases the image contrast
   - `amount` -100 to 100, the amount in % to increase or decrease the image contrast
-- `crop(left, top, right, bottom)` apply crop operation as part of the filter pipeline
 - `fill(color)` fill the missing area or transparent image with the specified color:
   - `color` - color name or hexadecimal rgb expression without the “#” character
     - If color is "blur" - missing parts are filled with blurred original image.